KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-YT-SubCount by choffmann](https://github.com/choffmann/MMM-YT-SubCount)

-1. `node.js.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-YT-SubCount.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-YT-SubCount.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-5. Deprecated - Found 'stylelint-config-prettier' in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
+4. Deprecated - Found 'stylelint-config-prettier' in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
-6. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-Yeelight by slametps](https://github.com/slametps/MMM-Yeelight)